rdammkoehler/DockerKata/24_remove_exited_containers.md

 5a8565827a32
 ```

 > WARNING: This will delete those containers and you will need to recreate them.
 Do NOT execute this Kata against your local configuration unless you are willing to recreate all of your containers.

-### List all Exitied Containers
+### List all Exited Containers

 **Command**